EDIorg/eml_content_analyses/README.md

-# eml_content_analyses
+# Metadata Content Analysis

-R code examples for analyzing and manipulating EML metadata content
+R code examples for analyzing and manipulating a body of metadata encoded in the Ecological Metadata Language (EML)